Bloodlines - Preview

 Abbi smiled and admired her sassy best friend.
 As Lacy bounced around the bar, Abbi thought about Lacy’s proposition and she swirled the straw around in her glass…

-As much as Arlington has been treating me better, and as much as I am hoping Tom will get resurrected, it’s so lonely in his house and the hopes that he will are diminishing by the day.
+As much as Arlington has been treating me better, and as much as I am hoping Tom will get resurrected, it’s so lonely in his house, and the hopes that he will are diminishing by the day.
 If I was at Lacy’s.
 It would be girl’s night every night.
 Plus, she has that cozy guest room and a private bathroom not Tom’s man bathroom …

 “Change your mind?
 It’s written all over your face, Abs.
-I’ve known you a long time.”
+I’ve known you for a long time.”
 Lacy smiled as the man directly to Abbi’s left asked for a beer and Lacy turned to get it.
 “Why don’t you plan to move in tomorrow.
 I’ll ask if Jack can help us move your things.
 Since I’m covering today, I’m off the weekend.
-I get off at six.
+I get off at 6.
 What do you think?”